-Sparsentan could be the first FDA-approved pharmacologic treatment for focal segmental glomerulosclerosis (FSGS), a serious kidney disorder that often leads to end-stage renal disease.1
+Sparsentan is a novel product candidate with dual mechanism of action, currently being evaluated in a Phase 3 study which, if successful, has the potential to be the first FDA-approved pharmacologic treatment for focal segmental glomerulosclerosis (FSGS), a serious kidney disorder that often leads to end-stage renal disease.1

 Sparsentan's dual mechanism of action combines angiotensin receptor blockade with endothelin receptor blockade.
 In several forms of chronic kidney disease, endothelin receptor blockade has been shown to have an additive beneficial effect on proteinuria in combination with renin-angiotensin inhibition.4,5,6,7,8,9

 In the second quarter of 2018, we initiated DUPLEX, a pivotal Phase 3 clinical trial of sparsentan in FSGS, which is designed to include an interim analysis of proteinuria to serve as the basis for an NDA filing for Subpart H accelerated approval of sparsentan.
 The confirmatory endpoint of the study is expected to compare changes from baseline in estimated glomerular filtration rate or, eGFR, which is widely regarded as the best overall measure of kidney function.